Michael Avenatti: Early life and education

-Avenatti was born on February 16, 1971 in Sacramento, California, and spent his early childhood in Colorado and Utah.
+Avenatti was born on February 16, 1971, in Sacramento, California, into a family of Italian heritage.
+He spent his early childhood in Colorado and Utah.
 His father was a manager for Anheuser-Busch.
 He moved with his family to Chesterfield, Missouri, a suburb of St. Louis, in 1982, where he attended Parkway Central High School.

 After graduating in 1989, Avenatti attended Saint Louis University for one year before transferring to the University of Pennsylvania, where he graduated with a Bachelor of Arts in political science in 1996.
 While in college, he worked as an opposition researcher for Rahm Emanuel's political consulting firm.
 After college, Avenatti attended the George Washington University Law School.
 His application was initially wait-listed, and he was eventually admitted to its evening school program.
 While a law student, Avenatti worked with Professor Jonathan Turley on constitutional issues relating to the Foreign Intelligence Surveillance Act (FISA).

 Avenatti graduated in 2000 and ranked first in his class with a Juris Doctor with high honors and Order of the Coif membership.

 In 2003, the George Washington Law School established the Michael J. Avenatti Award for Excellence in Pre-Trial and Trial Advocacy after Avenatti made five-figure donations to the school.
 The annual award is given to the member of the graduating Juris Doctor class who demonstrates excellence in pre-trial and trial advocacy.
 Avenatti was awarded GW's Alumni Recognition Award in 2010.